openmrs/openmrs-esm-core/docs/main/state.md

-Use the [State Hook](https://reactjs.org/docs/hooks-state.html) (or [Reducer Hook](https://reactjs.org/docs/hooks-reference.html#usereducer)) and [Context](https://reactjs.org/docs/context.html) to pass state around within your microfrontend.
+Use the [State Hook](https://reactjs.org/docs/hooks-state.html) (or [Reducer Hook](https://reactjs.org/docs/hooks-reference.html#usereducer)) and [Context](https://reactjs.org/docs/context.html) to pass state around within your frontend module.

 In some cases, you may need to manage state outside React, such as when you have separate React applications that need to share state.
-This can come up, for example, if you your microfrontend has multiple extensions that need to share state with each other.
+This can come up, for example, if you your frontend module has multiple extensions that need to share state with each other.

 In these cases you can use the